 - Work of competent authorities who apply the Schengen acquis

-Croatia must meet all the mandatory requirements to join Schengen.
+Croatia had to meet all the mandatory requirements to join Schengen.

-Border control of passengers is currently carried out both at Croatian entrance and exit at the internal and external borders.
-The control includes a regular check of identity and citizenship, validity of your travel document, and check in the relevant databases.
-Third-country nationals are also subjected to thorough additional checks.
+Until joining Schengen, border control of passengers was carried out both at the Croatian entrance and exit at the internal and external borders.
+The control included a regular check of identity and citizenship, the validity of travel documents, and checking in the relevant databases.
+Third-country nationals were subjected to thorough additional checks.

-By joining Schengen, the border control between Croatia and other EU member states (Slovenia and Hungary) will be abolished.
-Border control will remain in place at the external borders with Serbia, Montenegro, and Bosnia and Herzegovina.
-Once people are controlled at an external border, they can freely travel inside the Schengen without being checked again.
+By joining Schengen, the border control between Croatia and other EU member states (Slovenia and Hungary) was abolished.
+Border control remained in place at the external borders with Serbia, Montenegro, and Bosnia and Herzegovina, and it is stricter.

-Croatia will be allowed to use Schengen monitoring, control, and data exchange mechanisms (SIS and VIS systems, etc) – used to combat terrorism and manage migration flows.
+Croatia can now use Schengen monitoring, control, and data exchange mechanisms (SIS and VIS systems, etc.) to combat terrorism and manage migration flows.

-In addition to the introduction of the euro in 2023, Croatian membership in Schengen should also enable deeper integration of Croatia into the EU.
-Both events should strengthen the Croatian economy and enable free movement of people and goods.
+In addition to introducing the euro in 2023, Croatian membership in Schengen should also enable deeper integration of Croatia into the EU.
+Both events should strengthen the Croatian economy and enable the free movement of people and goods.

 What is SIS?

-Based on the information from SIS, the police may take necessary actions.
-For example, the information should help in arresting people for whom a warrant has been issued, discovering re-entry attempts of people to whom entry to Schengen is refused, or confiscating stolen cars or identification documents.
+Based on the SIS information, the police may take action.
+For example, the information should help arrest people for whom a warrant has been issued, discover re-entry attempts of people to whom entry to Schengen is refused, or confiscate stolen cars or identification documents.